2014

 2014-0331 15 Jul 2014 Berkshire

-Concerns summary A broken police command chain, insufficient staff knowledge of mental health protocols, and a critical lack of joint working between agencies delayed a Mental Health Act assessment for a high-risk individual.
+Concerns summary (AI summary) A broken police command chain, insufficient staff knowledge of mental health protocols, and a critical lack of joint working between agencies delayed a Mental Health Act assessment for a high-risk individual.

 Ming Cheung